-5.29 Read-Status Register (RDSR) and Read-Configuration Register (RDCR)
+5.30 Read-Status Register (RDSR) and Read-Configuration Register (RDCR)

-The Read-Status Register (RDSR) and Read-Configuration Register (RDCR) commands output the contents of the Status and Configuration registers.
+The Read-Status Register (RDSR) and Read Configuration Register (RDCR) commands output the contents of the Status and Configuration registers.
 These commands function in both SPI and SQI modes.
 The Status register may be read at any time, even during a Write operation.
 When a Write is in progress, poll the BUSY bit before sending any new commands to assure that the new commands are properly received by the device.

 To Read the Status or Configuration registers, the host drives CE# low, then sends the Read-Status-Register command cycle (05H) or the Read Configuration Register command (35H).
 A dummy cycle is required in SQI mode.
 Immediately after the command cycle, the device outputs data on the falling edge of the SCK signal.
 The data output stream continues until terminated by a low-to-high transition on CE#.
-See Figures 5-28 and 5-29 for the instruction sequence.
+See Figures 5-34 and 5-35 for the RDSR instruction sequence.

-FIGURE 5-28: READ-STATUS-REGISTER AND READ-CONFIGURATION REGISTER SEQUENCE (SQI)
+FIGURE 5-34: READ-STATUS-REGISTER AND READ CONFIGURATION REGISTER SEQUENCE (SQI)

-FIGURE 5-29: READ-STATUS-REGISTER AND READ-CONFIGURATION REGISTER SEQUENCE (SPI)
+FIGURE 5-35: READ-STATUS-REGISTER AND READ CONFIGURATION REGISTER SEQUENCE (SPI)

-5.30 Write-Status Register (WRSR)
+5.31 Write-Status Register (WRSR)

-The Write-Status Register (WRSR) command writes new values to the Configuration register.
+The Write-Status Register (WRSR) command writes new values to the Status register.
 To execute a Write-Status Register operation, the host drives CE# low, then sends the Write-Status Register command cycle (01H), two cycles of data, and then drives CE# high.
-Values in the second data cycle will be accepted by the device.
-See Figures 5-30 and 5-31.
+The first cycle of data points to the Status register, the second points to the Configuration register.
+See Figures 5-36 and 5-37.

-FIGURE 5-30: WRITE-STATUS-REGISTER SEQUENCE (SQI)
+FIGURE 5-36: WRITE-STATUS-REGISTER AND WRITE CONFIGURATION REGISTER SEQUENCE (SQI)

-FIGURE 5-31: WRITE-STATUS-REGISTER SEQUENCE (SPI)
+FIGURE 5-37: WRITE-STATUS-REGISTER AND WRITE CONFIGURATION REGISTER SEQUENCE (SPI)

-5.31 Write-Enable (WREN)
+5.32 Write-Enable (WREN)

 The Write Enable (WREN) instruction sets the Write-Enable-Latch bit in the Status register to '1,' allowing Write operations to occur.
-The WREN instruction must be executed prior to any of the following operations: Sector Erase, Block Erase, Chip Erase, Page Program, Program Security ID, Lockout Security ID, Write Block-

-Protection Register, Lock-Down Block-Protection Register, Non-Volatile Write-Lock Lock-Down Register, SPI Quad Page program, and Write-Status Register.
+The WREN instruction must be executed prior to any of the following operations: Sector Erase, Block Erase, Chip Erase, Page Program, Program Security ID, Lockout Security ID, Write Block-Protection Register, Lock-Down Block-Protection Register, and Non-Volatile Write-Lock Lock-Down Register, SPI Quad Page Program, and Write Status Register.
 To execute a Write Enable the host drives CE# low then sends the Write Enable command cycle (06H) then drives CE# high.
-See Figures 5-32 and 5-33 for the WREN instruction sequence.
+See Figures 5-38 and 5-39 for the WREN instruction sequence.

-FIGURE 5-32: WRITE-ENABLE SEQUENCE (SQI)
+FIGURE 5-38: WRITE-ENABLE SEQUENCE (SQI)

-FIGURE 5-33: WRITE-ENABLE SEQUENCE (SPI)
+FIGURE 5-39: WRITE-ENABLE SEQUENCE (SPI)

-5.32 Write-Disable (WRDI)
+5.33 Write-Disable (WRDI)